fxmartin/fxmartin.github.io/_posts/2016-09-10-How-to-set-up-a-LCD-display.md

 ![PI PIN mappings](/images/2016-09-10-How-to-set-up-a-LCD-display-03.jpg)

+So connect the PINs 3, 4, 5 & 6 and you're good to go.

-After connecting the panel you’ll need to enable I2C with ```raspi-config Advanced options```and install the I2C tools and associated Python libraries.
+After connecting the panel you’ll need to enable I2C with ```raspi-config Advanced options``` and install the I2C tools and associated Python libraries.

 ```
 sudo apt-get install i2c-tools